willymcallister/willymcallister.github.io/_articles/electric-potential.md

 The distance moved is $\|\vec d\| = \|\,a - b\,\|$.

 What is the electric field strength?
-This is a bit trickier, because the field is different at every point along the path.
+This is a bit trickier, because the field strength is different at every point along the path.
 The closer $q$ gets to $Q$, the greater the repulsion and the harder the little dude has to push to make $q$ move.

-We have to find out how much work is required at every point along the path and add it all up with an integral.
+We find out how much work is required at every point along the path and add it all up with an integral.

 Let's create two new variables, $r$ and $dr$, to talk about the trip from $a$ to $b$.